 Diversify your hashtags

 While captivating copy is essential on a conversation-driven platform like Twitter, strong visuals are just as important.
-Visuals are known to grab people’s attention in a way that words sometimes can’t, so if you want to get users to stop scrolling and pay attention to what you’re saying, then your content needs to include eye-catching visual elements.
+In a feed full of text, visuals grab people’s attention in a way that words sometimes can’t, so if you want to get users to stop scrolling and pay attention to what you’re saying, then your content needs to include eye-catching visual elements — at least every once in a while.

 Experiment with new Twitter features

-Twitter is always evolving and rolling out new features, from Fleets (Twitter’s take on Instagram Stories) to Spaces and even a Tip Jar.
+Twitter is always evolving and rolling out new features (RIP, Fleets).
 When these features pop up, don’t be afraid to experiment with new types of content.
-While you don’t yet know how your audience will respond, they still may be worth exploring.
+While you don’t yet know how your audience will respond, these features could unlock new avenues for engagement and community building, making them worth exploring.

 For example, one of Twitter’s most recent additions to the platform is Spaces.
-Similar to Clubhouse, the live chat room audio feature is meant to drive conversation beyond tweets.
+Twitter Spaces is a live audio feature is meant to drive conversation beyond tweets.
 Brands use Spaces to host AMA sessions or curated panels to better connect with their community and spark a two-way conversation.
 If your audience tends to respond well to Q&A content, then Spaces may be worth exploring.

-Before you dive into the latest, keep in mind that not every new feature may work for your brand.
+Before you dive into the latest trend, keep in mind that not every new feature may work for your brand.
 Determine how much time and energy you’re willing to invest in experimenting with a new feature.
-Something like Spaces requires more planning and execution than, say, sharing a Fleet.
-So it’s important to do your research and get an idea for how well your content would perform before you go all in.
-Afterwards, monitor your analytics to see how it fared compared to your average rates in terms of impressions and engagement.
+Something like Spaces requires more planning and execution than putting together a thread, so it’s important to do your research and get an idea of how well your content would perform before you go all in.
+Afterward, monitor your analytics to see how it fared compared to your average rates in terms of impressions and engagement.

 Engage in social listening